-The recruitment process for new trustees involved an initial meeting with designated existing trustees which gave nominees the opportunity to ask technical, financial and strategic questions before formally confirming their interest in serving on the Board.
+The recruitment process for new trustees involved an initial meeting with designated existing trustees which give nominees the opportunity to ask technical, financial and strategic questions before formally confirming their interest in serving on the Board.

 Applicants for trusteeships are then considered by the Board.
-Appointments are made regardless of gender, race, religion, creed or sexual orientation.
+Appointments are made regardless of any protected characteristics.